dibsy/Recipies-Of-A-Jenkins-Hacker/backdoor/README.md

 }
 ```
   - <img src="shared-library-code.png">
-  3. Change the shared library location to an attaker controlled shared library
+  3. Change the shared library location to an attaker controlled shared library ( Jenkins Admin Access Required )
   - <img src="shared-library-conf.png">

 ## Groovy init scripts

 ## Agents SSH Keys

+- We can dump the SSH keys from the Jenkins Controller
+- Once we have the SSH keys we can montitor the logon events and exfiltrate the build data or snoop on it for debug logs or credentials.

 ## Malicious Agents